verneh/DS/README.md

 [Bottling Machine Repair Simulation](https://github.com/verneh/datasci/tree/master/Bottling%20Machine%20Repair%20Simulation) - Discrete event simulation to repair and check for spare machines for a fictituous bottling company.

-[Churn Predictor App](https://github.com/verneh/datasci/tree/master/Churn%20Predictor%20App) - Code for predicting whether a person is a customer in a bank or not.
+[Churn Predictor App](https://github.com/verneh/datasci/tree/master/Churn%20Predictor%20App) - Code for app that predicts whether a person is a customer in a bank or not.

 [Churn Modelling](https://github.com/verneh/datasci/tree/master/ChurnModelling) is taken from Kaggle.
 Determined models to be used for Churn Prediction.
 Only the code for my first multipage app built through streamlit.io.